- Home

 - Added years

-You cannot turn all of your annual pension into a tax free lump sum.
-The pack will show you the highest tax-free lump sum you can have (including any AVCs), and the amount of annual pension you’d have left as a result.
+You can’t turn all of your annual pension into a lump sum.
+The pack will show you the biggest lump sum you can have (including any AVCs), and the amount of annual pension you’d have left as a result.

-Please make sure you read your options letter carefully and choose the one you want.
-You will need to fill in and return the following:
+Please make sure you read your options letter carefully and choose the option you want.
+You will need to fill in and return the following forms:

-You must also send us copies of certificates that apply to you.
-For example, this could be your birth certificate, your partner’s birth certificate, your marriage certificate, or your final order.
+You must also send us copies of any relevant certificates.
+For example, this could be your birth certificate, your partner’s birth certificate, your marriage certificate, civil partnership certificate or your final order.
 Note: a final order used to be called a decree absolute.
 For proof of date of birth, we can accept a photocopy of your driving licence or passport instead of a birth certificate.

-If you use MSS, you can upload your completed forms and certificates to your account instead of sending them to us by post.
+If you use MSS, you can upload your completed forms and certificates to your account.

 We must receive all your forms and certificates before we can start paying your pension.

-If you have paid AVCs, this takes longer because the provider has to take the money from where it is invested before we can pay any pension.
+If you have paid AVCs, this takes longer because the AVC provider has to take the money from where it is invested before we can pay you any pension.

 You may want to stop paying AVCs the month before your retirement date, as this could help speed up the dis-investment process.

-We will then pay your pension and any tax-free lump sum in line with the bank details you’ve given us.
+We will pay your pension and any lump sum to the bank details you’ve given us.

-- You’ll receive any tax-free lump sum within 7 to 10 working days of our final letter
+You’ll receive any lump sum within seven to ten working days of our final letter.

-- You pay tax on your pension income.
-HM Revenue & Customs will let us know if you have a new tax code that we should use for your pension.
-This tax code tells us how much tax to take from your monthly pension payments
+You might pay tax on your pension income.
+HM Revenue & Customs will let us know the tax code that we should use for your pension.
+This tax code tells us how much tax to take from your monthly pension payments.

-- If you use Member Self-Service, we’ll upload all future letters, newsletters, pension payslips and P60s to your MSS account for you to view.
-Please log in by visiting here
+If you use MSS, we’ll upload all future letters, pension payslips and P60s to your MSS account for you to view.
+Please log in by visiting here.

-- Make sure you let us know if any of your personal details change, such as name, address, or bank details
+Make sure you let us know if any of your personal details change, such as your name, address or bank details.

 You may be aware that members of defined contribution pension schemes, where the benefits payable depend on how much they’ve built up in their pension pot, have more flexible options for receiving their income.